zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \bigg( 1 + \frac{\mathcal{G_{mt}}}{\mathcal{G_{mf}}} \bigg) \mathcal{G_{mf}}.
 $$

-According to Equation 12.15, for any fixed direction, the relative difference between the three electric tensors primarily arises from the leading scalar terms.
-Moreover, the two magnetic tensors given by Equation 12.19 exhibit identical angular dependence.
+According to Equation 12.15, for any fixed direction, the relative difference between the three electric dyadics primarily arises from the leading scalar terms.
+Moreover, the two magnetic dyadics given by Equation 12.19 exhibit identical angular dependence.
 Following this logic, we use Equations 12.16 and 12.20 to approximate

 $$ \tag{13.2}
 	\mathcal{G_{e}}